DataIntellectTech/TorQ/docs/InstallGuide.md

-TorQ-Application installation script.
+Install Guide
 ===============

-## Usage instruction for a fresh Install
+## Usage instruction for a fresh TorQ Install

 In your Linux terminal run the following lines copying them in one by one: